crazylittlepolka/frontend-nanodegree-arcade-game/README.md

 ## About
 This is a simple arcade-game.
 The task is to collect stars and avoid bug-enemies.
 You win when all three stars are colleted.

+##How to run the game
+To run the game - open index.html file in a browser.

 ##Game instructions
 1. The player moves with up-down-right-left keys.
 2. The player is to move in order to collected all three stars.
 The number of collected stars is dispalyed in Score counter.